Citrix Virtual Apps and Desktops

 NAT Failure

-See the following table to determine if HDX Direct for external users is expected to work based on the test results of both the client and session host:
+After performing the tests above, check the following table to determine if HDX Direct for external users is expected to work based on the NAT behavior and filtering combination:

 Client NAT Behavior Client NAT Filtering Session Host NAT Behavior Session Host NAT Filtering Expected to work?